Comparison · VERIFIED APRIL 2026

 Final verdict: Jan vs Open WebUI

 Both Jan and Open WebUI are strong tools in the chatbot space, but they serve different needs.
 Jan stands out for complete privacy, making it ideal for privacy-conscious users wanting a simple local ai chat app.
-Open WebUI differentiates with best self-hosted chat ui, which benefits users focused on teams wanting a private.
+Open WebUI is best at best self-hosted chat ui — particularly for teams focused on teams wanting a private.

-With a 0.2-point rating advantage and 670 reviews, Open WebUI has the edge in user satisfaction.
+With a 0.2-point rating advantage, Open WebUI has the edge in user satisfaction.
 The best approach is to try Jan's free tier and Open WebUI's free tier to see which fits your specific workflow.

 Frequently asked questions